Black Caucus of the American Library Association, Inc.

 1. Must portray some aspect of the African American experience past, present or future.

 - All authors, editors, and contributors must be African American(s) born in the United States.

 3. Must be published in the United States in the year preceding presentation of the award.

 4. Must be an original work.

-The final submission date to each juror is December 31, 2018.
-Decisions will be made during the American Library Association’s (ALA) Midwinter Meeting in Seattle, WA in February 2019.
-The awards will be presented in Washington, DC during ALA’s Annual Conference in June 2019.
+The final submission date to each juror is December 31, 2019.
+Decisions will be made during the American Library Association’s (ALA) Midwinter Meeting in Philadelphia, PA in February 2020.
+The awards will be presented in Chicago, IL during ALA’s Annual Conference in June 2020.
 Publishers and winning authors will be advised of the Literary Award Committee’s decision in advance of the annual conference.

 If you have any questions, please feel free to contact me at